News, Media and Resources

 - Hazard and risk

-These studies will be published on the website and be communicated to residents.
-They will form the basis of the EIS.
+These studies will be published on the website and communicated to residents.

-Once the EIS exhibition process is finished, the project may be referred to the Independent Planning Commission (IPC).
+Once the Environmental Impact Statement exhibition process is finished, the Department of Planning, Industry and Environment may refer the proposal to the Independent Planning Commission (IPC).
 The Commission’s process includes community consultation.
 A report is prepared that responds to all community and agency comments.
 The IPC reviews the project and makes a determination.

 For updates on the project and to stay involved